daposarumi/alx-system_engineering-devops/0x00-shell_basics/README.md

-This lists in long format
+for displaying files in long format, even hidden ones